 Strabismus surgery is generally effective in correcting ocular misalignment, especially when it is performed early enough to allow the brain to use the eyes together and develop a 3-dimensional vision.
 While the idea of eye muscle surgery can be alarming to some parents, both the procedure and the recovery time are relatively quick.

 The most common type of strabismus is esotropia or an inward turning of the eye.
 This typically occurs around age 2 to 3 when a child is learning to focus.
 Many times this can be corrected with glasses, but in other cases, surgical correction may be needed.

-As the Director of Pediatric Ophthalmology and Adult Strabismus at Total Eye Care, Dr. Judith Lavrich treats children and adults with double vision, turning of the eyes and eye movement disorders.
-She has extensive experience in medical and surgical correction of misaligned eyes in adults and children and has been sought out for her proficiency in this area.
+We have extensive experience in medical and surgical correction of misaligned eyes in adults and children and have been sought out for our proficiency in this area.

 The term ‘Pink Eye’ is used to describe a type of conjunctivitis.
 The conjunctiva is the outermost layer of the eye and is inflamed in this condition.
 There are many types of conjunctivitis but the most common causes are allergic, viral, and bacterial.
 The different forms of conjunctivitis require different approaches to treat them.

 Allergic conjunctivitis is typified by an ‘itchy’ feeling and is prevalent in our patient population with allergies.
 Symptoms may be seasonal with fluctuations in their severity over certain months.

 Viral conjunctivitis is very common, especially in children.
 Viral conjunctivitis is usually associated with a recent cold or flu or sore throat.
 Supportive therapy and artificial tears are a common treatment.